Extension Educational Programs & Services

 Hempstead County new EFNEP (Expanded Foods & Nutrition Education Program) Program Assistant, Amy McClane shadows Miller County Program Assistant, Casey Battles, while teaching her Kids in the Kitchen Protein lesson and Yoga for Kids.
 Amy stated, "I learned so much and had a great time.
 The training collaboration among counties is wonderful.
 Miller County Extension Office was very welcoming and supportive.
 My training will soon be complete, and I look forward to applying the newly acquired skills to good use for the benefit of my community members."
 Learn more about the EFNEP Program by calling 870-779-3609

 4-H is a fun and educational program where kids "learn by doing."
 It is a great opportunity for youth to acquire knowledge and skills, and develop healthy lifestyles that will be beneficial for the rest of their lives.
 In Miller County it takes the form of community clubs, project clubs, and in-school clubs.

 Anyone age 9-19 can join 4-H or we have Cloverbud activities for youth ages 5-18.
 So come join the fun.
 There are many project areas and we can find one just for you!
 Be sure to let Hanan know if there is anything you need help with.

 The faces of 4-Hers are as diverse as the activities in which they take part.
 Some of the exciting programs our members are experiencing firsthand include:

-The Miller County Cooperative Extension Office is pleased to announce the launch of the Southwest Arkansas Agri Academy.
+The Miller County Cooperative Extension Office is pleased to announce our 2nd Southwest Arkansas Agri Academy.
 The Academy is an innovative, week-long youth leadership program for area students interested in learning more about the expansive agricultural industry in the four states area.